jbexta/AgentPilot/README.md

 If a request is complex enough then ReAct is used (If enabled in the config setting `react > enabled`).<br>

 By default the ReAct will only do what you explicitly tell it to do.
-Task decomposition is not yet implemented, however I think it might not be necessary with an integrated code interpreter.

-If a ReAct thought is unable to detect a hardcoded action, then it will try to use a code interpreter.
+Task decomposition is not yet implemented.
+If the ReAct system is unable to detect an action, then it will try to use a code interpreter.

 **Example of different ways to execute a Task:**